 - Turn out dough onto a lightly floured surface, flatten slightly, and cut into quarters.
 Stack pieces on top of one another, placing unincorporated dry pieces of dough between layers, and press down to combine

-- Repeat process twice since all pieces of dough should be incorporated at this point.
+- Repeat the process twice since all pieces of dough should be incorporated at this point.

 - Strain through a fine-mesh sieve into a small bowl.
 Whisking constantly, gradually add butter and whisk until syrup is smooth.